dusklight00/webscapy/README.md

 5. <b>Execute JavaScript Code:</b> Webscapy allows you to execute custom JavaScript code within the browser.
 This feature enables you to interact with JavaScript-based functionalities on web pages, manipulate the DOM, or extract data that is not easily accessible through traditional scraping techniques.

+6. <b>Connect with Remote Browsers:</b> SeleniumWebScraper provides a simplified method to connect with remote browsers using just one line of code.
+This feature allows you to distribute your scraping tasks to remote nodes or cloud-based Selenium Grid infrastructure.
+By specifying the remote URL, you can easily connect to a remote browser and leverage its capabilities for efficient scraping.

 ## Installation

 You can install Webscapy using pip, the Python package manager.
 Open your command-line interface and execute the following command: